 PowerA Enhanced Wired Controller

 Xbox One gamers should take pride in their personal gaming gear, and there’s no better way to start that trend than by investing in a controller that looks, feels, and achieves exactly what they want.
-This is a multifaceted discussion because the right remote does more than impress one visually.
-It should also improve the gaming experience in a multitude of ways and provide an avenue for players of every playstyle and background to join in on the fun.
+These products are a fantastic place to start.